ilkkamtk/fullstack/Week12/authentication.md

 ## Maintaining State in Web Applications

 In any realistic interactive Web application you will come across the need of retaining information between individual pages.
 This is referred to as "maintaining state" or as the "persistence of data".
 HTTP protocol does not support this — it is a _stateless_ protocol: every page request starts in a blank state with no knowledge of data that was available on the previous page.
 Since HTTP is stateless by nature, web applications need to implement their own methods for maintaining state.
 There are several common strategies to implement this on the server-side.
 Choosing the right method for maintaining state depends on the specific requirements of your application, such as the type of data being stored, security considerations, scalability, and whether the state is user-specific or shared across users.
-It's common to use a combination of these methods to address different aspects of application state.
+It"s common to use a combination of these methods to address different aspects of application state.

 ### Cookies

-- Small pieces of data stored on the client's browser.
+- Small pieces of data stored on the client"s browser.
 Cookies are sent back to the server with every HTTP request.
 - Cookies store variables as name and value pairs, plus additional information such as expiration time and the origin (domain) where the cookie came from.
 - By default a website can modify only its own cookies
 - Use Cases: Remembering user preferences, authentication tokens, tracking sessions.